 - My hair’s got a life of its own.
 Last week I found it in the kitchen, making an omelet.

 - There are various ways to give up smoking — nicotine patches, nicotine gum… my auntie used to pour a gallon of petrol over herself every morning.

 - If you stay in a house and there is no toilet paper, you can always slide down the banisters.
 Don’t tell me you haven’t tried it.

 More About The Man

-Merton is best known for being a panellist on BBC TV’s long-running Have I Got News for You and Radio 4’s Just a Minute, along with Channel 4’s Whose Line Is It Anyway?
+Merton is best known for being a panelist on BBC TV’s long-running Have I Got News for You and Radio 4’s Just a Minute, along with Channel 4’s Whose Line Is It Anyway?
 He has also hosted Room 101 for the BBC, the ITV improvisation show, Thank God You’re Here, and presented various television travelogues and documentaries on early cinema.